 FIXED INCOME SECURITIES.
-Certain funds held by your trust may invest in fixed income securities and similar securities.
+The funds held by the Tax Free Income Trust invest in fixed income securities and similar securities.
 Fixed income securities involve certain unique risks such as credit risk and interest rate risk, among other things as described in greater detail below.